 Current students

-• Sarah Wang Phonetics and phonology in third language acquisition (1st year; ESRC +3 scholarship; co-supervisor: Claire Nance)
+• Sarah Wang Phonetics and phonology in third language acquisition (2nd year; funded by ESRC; co-supervisor: Claire Nance)

-• Seren Parkman Ageing in speech production (2nd year; ESRC 1+3 scholarship; co-supervisor: Claire Nance)
+• Seren Parkman The role of chronological, biological and social ageing in speech production (2nd year; funded by ESRC; co-supervisor: Claire Nance)

-• Maya Dewhurst Nasal voices in accents of English (3rd year; ESRC +3 scholarship; co-supervisors: Danielle Turton & Claire Nance)
+• Maya Dewhurst Nasal voices in accents of English (3rd year; funded by ESRC; co-supervisors: Danielle Turton & Claire Nance)

-• Lois Fairclough Co-variation and structured variability in speech (3rd year; ESRC 1+3 AQM scholarship; co-supervisors: Georgina Brown & Soundscape Voice Evidence)
+• Lois Fairclough Exploring the boundaries of intra-speaker variation (3rd year; funded by ESRC; co-supervisors: Georgina Brown & Soundscape Voice Evidence)

 • Andrea Brink Siem Acoustics and articulation of non-modal phonation, PhD 2023 (current position: Linguistics Technician at Lancaster University)

-• Bahar Aksu The influence of L1 Turkish regional dialects on L2 English speech production, PhD 2022 (current position: Lecturer at Erzincan Binali Yildirim University)
+• Bahar Aksu The influence of L1 Turkish regional dialects on L2 English speech production, PhD 2022 (current position: Lecturer in Phonetics at Erzincan Binali Yildirim University)

 • Roy Alderton Salience and social meaning in speech production and perception, PhD 2020 (current position: Lecturer in Phonetics at City University of London)